yh-alice-chen/Customers-and-Products-Analysis/README.md

 - Question 3: How much can the company spend on acquiring new customers?

 ## Data Source:
-Dataquest Guided Project: Customers and Products Analysis Using SQL.
+The analysis is based on a comprehensive dataset from a Dataquest Guided Project: Customers and Products Analysis Using SQL.

-## Tools
+## Tools Used
-- SQL - Data Analysis
+- SQL - For data querying, manipulation, and analysis
-- Power BI - Data Visualisation
+- Power BI - For visualizing data and uncovering insights through interactive dashboards

 ## Table Overview
 - Customers